AdguardTeam/AdguardKnowledgeBase/11.vpn/04.FAQ/docs.en.md

 In the paid version there is unlimited speed and no traffic limit (as opposed to 3GB per month in the free version).

 ### How to buy AdGuard VPN?
 Proceed to [the payment page](https://adguard-vpn.com/en/license.html) and choose the plan that suits you best.
-We have 1-month or 1-year subscription options.
+We have 1-month, 1-year and 2-year subscription options.

 ### What restrictions do users of the free version have?
 * VPN can be used only on two devices simultaneously